A tensor network approach for chaotic time series prediction: Methods

-Both short-term memory metrics were averaged over 100 different initial conditions.
-These initial conditions are obtained by displacing the initial point of the test set evenly while warming up the models with $N_{\text{ini}} = 1000$ previous points, erasing the initial conditions, and resynchronizing the ESN model.
-Testing windows are taken long enough to compute these metrics for all tasks.
+The VPT metric is averaged over 100 different initial conditions.
+These initial conditions are obtained by displacing the initial point of the test set evenly with a rolling window.
+To resynchronize the ESN model, we fix $N_{\text{resyn}} = 5000$, also truncating these points for the TN model.

 For long-term memory, we compute the Wasserstein distance as we did for validation, obtaining the difference between the target and predicted spectra.
-We used $N_{\text{test}} = 5000$ testing points with no average over different initial conditions.
-To compute all the testing metrics, we train the models over a new trajectory with the optimized hyperparameters, using the same division of $N_{\text{warmup}} = 1000$ points for warming up and $N_{\text{train}} = 5000$ points for training.
+We used $N_{\text{test}} = 5000$ points with no average over different initial conditions.
+To have a reference value for what constitutes a bad prediction, we compute the average Wasserstein distance over 50 trajectories with random initial conditions on the attractor.

+These testing metrics are obtained over new trajectories, where we train the ESN and TN models with the optimized hyperparameters using the same division as before, $N_{\text{warmup}} = 5000$ and $N_{\text{train}} = 10000$.